-He was the protector of Egyptian royalty, avenger of evils, defender of order, unifier of the two lands and, based on his battles with Set, a war god regularly invoked by the ancient Egyptian rulers before the battle and praised after.
+He was a powerful god of heaven associated with the sun, mainly, but also with the moon.
+He was the protector of ancient Egyptian royalty, avenger of evils, defender of order, unifier of the two lands, and, based on his battles with Set, a war god regularly invoked by the ancient Egyptian rulers before battle and praised afterward.

-Horus the elder
+Horus the Elder

-The god Horus and the goddess Isis
+The God Horus and the Goddess Isis

 The goddess Isis suffered a difficult pregnancy with an exceptionally long birth and gave birth to the falcon god alone in the swamps of the Delta.